 Of course when I got home later that day, Karen, asked, “Have any interesting talks today?”
 So after I told her about what we now affectionately call “The Conversation,” she asked, “What do you think “it” is?”
-In a flash of brilliance, I said,

-“I have absolutely no idea.”
+I said, “I have absolutely no idea.”

 “Well,” Karen said, “Whatever “it” is…this is what God wants you to do!”